rustyscreeps/screeps-game-api/cargo-screeps/README.md

 This section is required to use `cargo screeps upload`.

+- `auth_token`: an auth token for your Screeps account
 - `username`: your Screeps username or email
 - `password`: your Screeps password

+  Either an auth_token or your username/password can be supplied.
+When both are set the auth token is used.
 For private servers set a password using [screepsmod-auth].
 - `branch`: the branch on the server to upload files to
 - `ptr`: if true, upload to the "ptr" realm
 - `hostname`: the hostname to upload to